NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

 A similar transformation needs to take place when the NSO sends a configuration change to the device.
-A more detailed discussion about applying config modifications follows later but the corresponding code would in this case be:
+A more detailed discussion about apply config modifications follows later but the corresponding code would in this case be:

 ```
 lines = data.split("\n");